African Safari Cartridges: Class 3 Game

-Africa is the home of some of the world's most desirable CXP3 game trophies.
-Representative animals in the CXP3 classification include eland, kudu, zebra, wildebeest, waterbuck, gemsbok/oryx and sable.
-Basically, we are talking about non-dangerous game that averages anywhere from 301 to over 1,000 pounds on the hoof.
+Africa is the home of some of the world's most desirable Class 3 game trophies.
+Representative animals in the Class 3 classification include eland, kudu, zebra, wildebeest, waterbuck, gemsbok/oryx and sable.
+Basically, we are talking about non-dangerous game that averages anywhere from 400 to over 1,000 pounds on the hoof.
 North American animals of equivalent size are elk and moose.

-Animals this big require good bullet placement and cartridges of sufficient power to insure quick kills.
-The cartridges that are recommended for hunting North American elk and Scandinavian moose will also be appropriate for African CXP3 game.
+Animals this big require good bullet placement, deep penetration and cartridges of sufficient power to ensure quick kills.
+The cartridges that are recommended for hunting North American elk and moose will also be appropriate for African Class 3 game.
 It is not possible to name every suitable rifle cartridge in an article of this type, so if your favorite is not mentioned below but a similar cartridge is, it is probably safe to assume that your cartridge will also suffice.

 A step above these cartridges are the .300 and 8mm Magnums.
-Included in this group are such cartridges as the .300 H&H, .300 Win.
+Included in this group are such cartridges as the .300 WSM, .300 H&H, .300 Win.
 Mag., .300 Wby.
 Mag., 8x68S and 8mm Rem.
 Mag.
-Any of these are satisfactory (if a bit much) for CXP2 game and will provide all the killing power necessary for even the largest CXP3 game, at the price of considerably more recoil than the cartridges named in the paragraph above.
+Any of these are satisfactory (if a bit much) for Class 2 game and will provide all the killing power necessary for even the largest Class 3 game, at the price of considerably more recoil than the cartridges named in the paragraph above.

-The .300, 8mm, and medium bore magnums define the upper limit of power and recoil reasonable for hunting non-dangerous game.
-They also pack adequate killing power, where legal, for lion.
-(Be aware that local laws often require no less than a .375 H&H for lion.)
+The .300, 8mm and medium bore magnums define the upper limit of power and recoil reasonable for hunting non-dangerous game.
 Heavy recoil impedes accurate bullet placement, so be sure that you can handle the power before choosing a magnum cartridge.

 Controlled expansion bullets that provide deep penetration are usually recommended, but they must expand adequately to achieve quick kills.
-Remember that a bullet can be too tough as well as too fragile.
-The Nosler Partition, for example, combines good expansion with good penetration and has proven itself over and over on African game.
-Plastic-tipped, bonded core bullets such as the Hornady InnerBond, Swift Scirocco and Nosler AccuBond are also good choices.
+A bullet can be too tough as well as too fragile.
+For example, the Nosler Partition, Swift A-Frame, A-Square Dead Tough and Barnes TSX have proven to combine adequate expansion with good penetration.

-Remember that raw power is no substitute for accurate bullet placement.
-CXP3 game is tough, but not indestructible.
+Remember, raw power is no substitute for accurate bullet placement.
+Class 3 game is tough, but not indestructible.
 Any of the animals mentioned in the first paragraph can and have (many times) been dropped by one well placed bullet from a 7x57 rifle.
 They have also run off after being hit by a magazine load of improperly placed .300 Magnum bullets.